The Price of Love

 You stop apologizing for wanting depth.

-It is the receipt for loving well.
+It’s the receipt for loving well.

-This is the price.
+This is the cost.

-And it is not a punishment.
+And it isn’t a punishment.

 Evidence that you showed up.